Sigmar Gabriel was Germany’s Minister for Foreign Affairs from 2017 to 2018.

 Sigmar Gabriel is chairman of the Atlantik-Brücke e.V., member of the Trilateral Commission and the European Council of Foreign Relations.
 He is also a member of the board of trustees of the International Crisis Group and the Deloitte advisory board.
 Since May 2020 he is member of the supervisory board of Deutsche Bank.
 Sigmar Gabriel teaches at the University of Bonn and spent a research period at Harvard University in autumn 2018.

-Sigmar Gabriel is a brilliant and convincing speaker who outlines his point of view frankly and straight and therewith captivates his audience.
+Sigmar Gabriel is highly respected for his economic and foreign policy expertise.
+He is a brilliant and convincing speaker who outlines his point of view frankly and straight and therewith captivates his audience.